maoberlehner/markus-oberlehner-net/content/blog/styling-html-tables-how-to-apply-margins-borders-and-z-index-on-table-elements.md

 +++
 date = "2019-06-23T06:49:49+02:00"
-title = "Styling HTML Tables: How to Apply Margins, Borders and z-index on Table Elements" description = "Learn how to apply margins, borders and z-index on tbody, thead and tr HTML table elements." intro = "A long time ago there was practically no way around the HTML <table> element for creating complex layouts on the web.
+title = "Styling HTML Tables: How to Apply Margin, Border and z-index on Table Elements" description = "Learn how to use margin, border and z-index on tbody, thead and tr HTML table elements." intro = "A long time ago there was practically no way around the HTML <table> element for creating complex layouts on the web.
 Fortunately, those days are long gone.
 Nowadays we only use the <table> element as it should be used: to display tabular data.
 However, only recently I was reminded again that styling tables is not as easy as one might think..." draft = false categories = ["Development"]